What is Advocacy?

 Advocacy is a word that is used more and more these days but many people still remain confused as to its meaning.
 At the Centre we define advocacy very simply.
 We believe that advocacy helps people to speak up for themselves, or that an advocate will speak up on behalf of an individual.

-How do I get in touch with an advocacy worker?
+How do I join an advocacy group?